yogasetiawan11/Observability/part-05/readme.md

 - ``Performance monitoring``: Analyzing can help help to identify the bottlenecks
 - ``Auditing``:  Logs serve as an audit trail, showing what actions were taken and by whom.

+# Why do we need Logging tool
+When we Build our application using ``java -jar`` It will generates raw file that contain Logs for our application, and it's quiet difficult to analyze the logs.
+And monitoring tools can solve this that demostrate better output for the logs.

 # Tools for monitoring Logs
 - Elastic FluenD Kibana
 - Elastic Fluenbit Logstash Kibana
 - Elastic Loggstash Kibana
 - Promtail + Loki + Grafana

-# EFK Stack (Elasticsearch, Fluentbit, Kibana)
+# Install EFK Stack (Elasticsearch, Fluentbit, Kibana)
 - EFK is a popular logging stack used to collect, store, and analyze logs in Kubernetes.
 Elasticsearch: Stores and indexes log data for easy retrieval.
 - Fluentbit: A lightweight log forwarder that collects logs from different sources and sends them to Elasticsearch.
 - Kibana: A visualization tool that allows users to explore and analyze logs stored in Elasticsearch.

-# Architecture of Fluentbit
+## Architecture of Fluentbit

 <img width="945" height="486" alt="Image" src="https://github.com/user-attachments/assets/7cfb0f9e-9757-497b-b95b-3a2f8afe7dd0" />

-# Set up step by step
+## Set up step by step

 1. Create IAM user for Service Account